pgrete/energy-transfer-analysis/Readme.md

 The `runHigherFlowQuant.py` script does all the job.
 There are several command line options (all required) similar to the energy transfer script (a lot in the beginning should actually be merged).
 For example,
 ```
-mpirun -np 8 python runHigherFlowQuant.py 0024 128 AthenaHDF mhd-adiabatic forced
+mpirun -np 8 python runHigherFlowQuant.py 0024 128 AthenaHDF mhd-adiabatic forced /home/user/MinMax.pkl 1.66667
 ```
-Following five parameters need to be set (in that order)
+Following six parameters need to be set (in that order) with the 7th parameter being required only in the adiabatic case
 - ID (dtype int - e.g. 0024) of the data dump, also used as an identified for output files
 - Res (dtype int - e.g. 128) linear resolution of snapshot
 - SimType (dtype string - e.g. Enzo) to internally determine the field names yt should load (see section "Adding new simulation output" or which HDF files should be read.